stevenaeola/progblack_lectures/js_intro_node/PITCHME.md

   - Server-side scripting in JavaScript: alternative to php, asp, RoR
   - Single thread execution: non-blocking
   - Not designed for compute-heavy applications
-  - Package manager npm claims to be largest ecosystem of open source libraries in the world.
+  - Package manager npm claims to be largest ecosystem of open source libraries in the world

 :::